-The Academic Programming and Delivery Division (APAD) is headed by a Director and is responsible for leading the planning, development and delivery of programmes.
+The Academic Programming and Delivery Division (APAD) is headed by the Director and is responsible for leading the planning, development and delivery of programmes.
 APAD achieves this through regular assessment of programmes, courses and course delivery practices to ensure improved quality and the ability to understand and meet the academic needs of our students through programme variety and innovation.
-In an attempt to improve the efficiency and effectiveness of the development and delivery processes, APAD's operations focus on three functional areas: Programme Planning, Course Development and Programme Delivery.
-These areas are served by department Heads who are responsible for shaping the academic services in their respective areas.
+In an attempt to improve the efficiency and effectiveness of the development and delivery processes, APAD's operations focus on three functional areas: online programme planning and production, and online programme delivery.
+These areas are served by two department Heads who are responsible for shaping the academic services in their respective areas.

 As an Open Campus student, much of your academic support and course delivery will be provided by staff from APAD.
-The Division is responsible for the creation of all online courses, and all workshops and programmes delivered to students.
+The Division is responsible for the creation of all online courses and all workshops and programmes delivered to students.
 In addition, the Division manages the course delivery process, including the hiring, training, supervision and evaluation of all course facilitators.
 The Division also offers an Academic Support Team whose purpose is to ensure that you receive a high-quality learning experience.